synesthesia/site2019/content/post/2021/2021-04-25-anti-library/index.md

 > - maybe I should  [write a blog post] for books I acquired but didn’t yet read, and share the reason I think it might be an interesting book.
 Have an anti-library stream
 > - When exploring a new question, consider which unread books may contain relevant insights (next to exploring what my notes already contain on the question at hand

+I can see things there I could easily adapt for my own practice.

-A final irony, _The Black Swan_ has been in my anti-library for a couple of years, sitting in my Kindle at the start of Part One!
+In a final irony, _The Black Swan_ has been in my anti-library for a couple of years, sitting in my Kindle at the start of Part One!